fortify-presales/fortify-minikube-demo/README.md

 Browse to https://127.0.0.1:8443 on your local machine and login using the values of `SSC_ADMIN_USER` and `SSCADMIN_PASSWORD` set in `.env`.
 You will need to change the user's password on first login.

-Install your licenses and then you can stop the port forwarding (just Ctrl^C out).

 ## Update environment